PSD2 Compliance Guide for Merchants

 - Elimination of Debit/Credit Card Surcharges – Under PSD2, debit/credit surcharges have been outlawed.
 This means a merchant can not add extra fees when a customer opts to pay via card.

-Checklist for PSD2 Compliance
+PSD2 Compliance Checklist

-As PSD2 continues to transform the payments industry within the European Union, banks and third-party payment systems must ensure that they are compliant with the directive’s regulations.
-PSD2 compliance not only ensures that financial institutions and payment service providers meet legal requirements but also enables them to capitalize on the opportunities provided by open banking.
-However, achieving and maintaining compliance can be a complex and challenging task.
-Below we will provide a checklist for PSD2 compliance to guide banks and third-party payment systems through the process of staying compliant and taking advantage of the benefits of open banking.
+As PSD2 continues to transform the payments industry within the European Union, banks and third-party payment systems must ensure compliance with the directive’s regulations.
+PSD2 compliance not only ensures that financial institutions and payment service providers meet legal requirements.
+It also enables them to capitalize on the opportunities provided by open banking.

 For Banks